up-streamer/nF-ESP32-One-Wire/README.md

 # nF-ESP32-One-Wire

 nanoFramework ESP32 OneWire Sample.
 This is heavily based on the work of Vishnu Sharma and using nanoFramework.Devices.OneWire lib.

 The original drivers can be found in:

 Original source code:https://github.com/sharmavishnu/nf-companion/tree/master/nf-companion-lib-drivers-sensors

-Also found in Nuget packages..
+Also found in Nuget packages.